mustafasegf/pemasak-infra/README.md

 release: python manage.py collectstatic --noinput && python manage.py migrate --noinput
 web: gunicorn [project_name].wsgi
 ```

 and make sure have `gunicorn` in the `requirements.txt` file.

 2. Make sure to push branch is master to deploy to the server since the server checks only the master branch.

+### Settingup the docusaurus

+1. Install nodejs and pnpm
+2. Go to `docs-ui` folder
+3. Run `pnpm install`
+4. Run `pnpm start` to start the docusaurus
+5. Add folder in `docs` folder to add new documentation
+6. Access the docusaurus in `localhost:4000` to access the documentation
+7. To deploy use docker compose by running `docker compose up docs -d` or it also run on default `docker compose up -d` to deploy all service
+8. The docs will be available in `docs.[domain]` domain.
+The domain is configured in the `configuration.yml` file.